emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt priorities

-Interrupts have **programable priorities**, defined as small unsigned numbers.
+Interrupts have **programmable priorities**, defined as small unsigned numbers.

 The **priority value 0** is reserved to mean
 _'never interrupt'_ or _'disabled'_, and interrupt priorities increase with